-Find someone to help make an introduction
+1. Find the best person to help make an introduction

-Establish a connection with the person
+2. Establish a connection with that person

 Whether it’s a friend, acquaintance, mentor, or someone you barely know, you never want anyone to feel overwhelmed or burdened with your request.
 People are busy, and you want to make it easy and efficient for them to help you.
 Some connections may require a bit more effort from you before they have the ability — or reason — to put in a good word.
 One way to achieve this is by nurturing the relationship and establishing common ground between the two of you.